 To evaluate the impact of ISA subsetting, for each of the 20 benchmarks we subsetted three processor architectures: (i) A 2-stage pipeline with LUT-based barrel shifting; (ii) The 3-stage pipeline with multiplier-based barrel shifting; (iii) a 5-stage pipeline with LUT-based barrel shifting.
 All three processors utilize hardware multiplication support.
 Since the cycle-by-cycle execution of each benchmark is unaffected by this experiment, we use clock frequency to measure performance gain.
 The relative area of each subsetted processor with respect to its non-subsetted version is shown in Figure 13.
-It is evident that the three benchmarks which use only 25% of the ISA (BUBBLE_SORT, FIR, and CRC32) obtain the most significant area savings.
-For the 2-stage architecture, these 3 benchmarks obtain a 60% area savings, while most other benchmarks save 10-25\% area.
-Closer inspection of these three benchmarks reveal that they are the only benchmarks which do not contain shift operationsshifters are large functional units in FPGAs, and their removal leads to a large area savings.4 The savings is more

-4In the MIPS ISA, there is no explicit nop instruction, hence pronounced in the 2 and 5-stage pipeline where the shifter is LUT-based and hence larger (as seen in Section 4.2.2).
+It is evident that the three benchmarks which use only 25% of the ISA (BUBBLE\SORT, FIR, and CRC32) obtain the most significant area savings.
+For the 2-stage architecture, these 3 benchmarks obtain a 60% area savings, while most other benchmarks save 10-25% area.
+Closer inspection of these three benchmarks reveal that they are the only benchmarks which do not contain shift operationsshifters are large functional units in FPGAs, and their removal leads to a large area savings.
+However the MIPS ISA obstructs such a removal because there is no explicit nop instruction, instead nops are encoded as a shift-left-by-zero.
+Therefore to remove the shifter, one must include special hardware to handle these nop instructions, or else re-encode the nop.
+In this work nops are re-encoded as add zero (similar to Nios II) to allow for complete removal of the shifter, since all benchmarks use adds.
+The savings is more pronounced in the 2 and 5-stage pipeline where the shifter is LUT-based and hence larger (as seen in Section 4.2.2).